-One of the most common questions asked is, “How do I know how much life insurance I need?”
+One of the most common questions asked is, “How much life insurance do I need?“

 The easiest method to find your target life insurance benefit amount is by a basic calculation.
 Calculate all of your short and long term financial obligations.
 Take that sum and subtract all of your assets – and this will be your initial life insurance benefit target.

 Knowing what to include in your benefit calculations can be a bit confusing.
 In order to simplify this, we’ve put together some popular rules to calculate an appropriate coverage amount.